thangtn2101/math-util-junit5/README.md

 # Welcome to math-util-junit5 repository
-## This repo store A factorial exercise to practice and understand the continuous integration process and Data-driven testing Test Driven Development techniques.
+## This repo store A program to calculate factorial to practice and understand the continuous integration process and Data-driven testing Test Driven Development techniques.
 You will find in this Repository the following stuff

 * MathUtil class to offer the basic math operations.
 E.g compute a fatorial....
 * CI (continous Integration) configuration